Theoretical upper bound of multiplexing in stochastic sensory receptors: Introduction

 \section{Introduction}

-Sensory receptors play an important role in the functions of cells and these molecular complexes are able to accurately perceive their environments and transmit information inside the cell through various signalling mechanisms, despite the thermal fluctuations and other sources of noises \cite{antebi2017combinatorial, antebi2017operational, lestas2010fundamental}.
-A classical example of cellular sensing is the ligand-receptor binding mechanism for concentration sensing.
-The average fraction of time when the receptor binds with the ligand provides an intuitive physical characterization of the ligand concentration.
-The accuracy of the concentration estimation, as a result, is determined by the ability to average out thermal fluctuations and obtain an average binding fraction.
-The seminal work of Berg and Purcell \cite{berg1977physics}, which studied the diffusion of ligands around a sensor, first showed that there exists a limitation to a receptor's concentration sensory accuracy due to the presence of noise.
+Sensory receptors are essential to cells.
+These molecular complexes perceive information from external environments and transmit it into the cell via various signaling mechanisms, despite thermal, and other, noise \cite{antebi2017combinatorial, antebi2017operational, lestas2010fundamental, hinczewski2014cellular}.
+A classic example is the ligand-receptor mechanism that estimates the ligand concentration.
+A receptor has the ability to bind with ligands and sense the ligand concentration by estimating the average fraction of them when it is bound with a ligand \cite{berg1977physics,bialek2005physical}.
+The accuracy of the estimate, as a result, is determined by the ability to average out thermal fluctuations from the desired average binding fraction.

+The accuracy of ligand-receptor sensory mechanisms has been intensively studied at various levels of model complexity.
+The seminal work of Berg and Purcell \cite{berg1977physics} first discussed the diffusion of ligand molecules around a sensor and showed that there exists a limitation to a receptor's accuracy due to noise.
 Later, Bialek and Setayeshgar sharpened the Berg and Purcell's accuracy bound by including the receptor's kinetic back actions to the surrounding ligand solution \cite{bialek2005physical}.
-Kaizu et al further utilized the theory of diffusion influenced reactions and improved the result of Bialek-Setayeshgar \cite{kaizu2014berg}.
-In 2019, Mora and Nemenman \cite{mora2019physical} developed a theory of concentration sensing when concentration itself is a function of time.

-To date, the studies of ligand-receptor chemical sensing have been extended to more complex models.
-An incomplete set of examples include cooperative sensing by multiple ligand-receptor sensors \cite{carballo2019receptor,hu2010physical}, multiple ligand sensing by single sensor \cite{franccois2019physical, singh2015accurate}, ligand-receptor networks \cite{singh2020universal,singh2017simple,govern2012fundamental}, etc. Additionally, Markovian signal detection \cite{ahuja2020capacity}, effect of receptor diffusion \cite{nguyen2015receptor}, etc have also been considered in the study of ligand-receptor accuracy.
+Kaizu et al. utilized the theory of diffusion-influenced reactions to improve the result \cite{kaizu2014berg}.
+Recently, Mora and Nemenman developed a theory for temporal concentration sensing where the environment concentration changes over time \cite{mora2019physical}.
+Efforts to understand ligand-receptor sensing have also been extended to even more complex models involving more than one sensor \cite{carballo2019receptor,hu2010physical}, a single-sensor sensing multiple types of ligands \cite{franccois2019physical, singh2015accurate}, and complex ligand-receptor networks \cite{singh2020universal,singh2017simple,govern2012fundamental}.
+Additionally, Markovian signal detection \cite{ahuja2020capacity} and receptor diffusion \cite{nguyen2015receptor} have been considered in the studies of ligand-receptor sensory mechanisms.